cs-ed/edtech-plan-mathpluscoding/README.md

 ##### TechSmith Camtasia version 2019, Audacity, and Google Drive

 For producing lessons on video, I plan on using Camtasia for screen capture and video editing.
 I plan on using Audacity for editing audio.
+I already have these software applications installed on my computer and have used them in the past to produce instructional videos.

-Lesson videos will be uploaded onto Google Drive.
+Lesson videos will be uploaded onto Google Drive, which the school district has adopted and all students have access to using their school Google accounts.

+Lessons will be produced with the multimedia principles in mind such as as the coherence principle, pre-training principle, and the segmentation principle.
+I will be the one narrating in the videos to provide both the visual and auditory elements (per the Dual-Coding Theory and voice principle).

 ##### Microsoft PowerPoint, Google Slides, and Nearpod

 For producing lesson slides, I plan on using Microsoft PowerPoint, which has a feature that allows the user to write directly on the slide and replay the writing at a constant, more reader-friendly pace.
 When I use this feature, I will convert the slides into a video, then add audio.
+This feature will help me to apply the signaling principle and spatial contiguity principle in my videos.

 When I want to share the lesson slides with students, I will be using Google Slides.
+The school district has adopted the Google suite of cloud-based applications such as Docs, Sheets, and Slides.

 When appropriate, I will be uploading the presentation on to Nearpod, which allows the addition of activities that I can use as checks for understanding.
+All of my students have access to Nearopd using their school Google accounts and have experience using it after a year of distance learning.

-Lesson videos will be embedded in the presentation.
+Lesson videos will be embedded in the presentation to keep all relevant content accessible via one link.

 #### Google Classroom and PowerSchool Teacher

 I will be assigning lessons on Google classroom.
 I will also provide feedback, such as scores on submitted work, on Google classroom.
+Students may also comment on each others' web pages on Google classroom if I post each student's webpage link as a separate Google classroom material post.

 I use PowerSchool Teacher for keeping grade and attendance records.
+Students and their guardians already have access to PowerSchool.

 #### GitHub Education and GitHub Codespaces